Thursday, May 7, 2026

 What is dimensional weight in shipping?

-What is the DIM weight formula?
+What is the DIM weight formula in 2026?

 When did dimensional weight pricing start?